RabbitMQ server monitoring provides a high-level overview of all RabbitMQ components within your cluster.

 Use the filter at the top of the list to help you locate the host.

-- Click the host to open the host page.
+- Select the host to open the host page.

-- In the Monitored technologies list, find the RabbitMQ row and set the Monitoring switch to the On position.
+- In the Monitored technologies list, find the RabbitMQ row and turn on the Monitoring switch.

 RabbitMQ monitoring is enabled for the selected host.